Financing Agriculture: The Business Borrower-Lender Relationship

 Your lender should have an up-to-date knowledge of credit and how it pertains to your industry

 Look for a lender that can provide financial benchmarks to help you evaluate your performance compared to others in your industry.
-The credit officer should be willing and able to ask the tough questions and challenge your performance when it’s below that of your industry peers.
+The lender should be willing and able to ask the tough questions and challenge your performance when it’s below that of your industry peers.
 The lender should be a problem solver and facilitator.
 They should work with you to develop financial options and allow you to make the decision.

 Select a lender that values business relationships more than just the transaction

 Look for a lender that believes in the importance of developing a long-term relationship with you.
 You and your lender should grow together, benefiting from each other’s success.
-The lender should be open to suggestions on what you would like changed or improved in the relationship.
-Notice if and how often the lender makes on-site visits to your business—this shows interest in your success and sincerity in the relationship.
+The lender should be open to suggestions on what you would like changed or improved in the relation-ship.
+Ask if and how often the lender makes on-site visits to your business—this shows interest in your success and sincerity in the relationship.
 A good lender will follow up after the transaction and show appreciation for your business.

 Find a lender that values trust, confidentiality and ethics